JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 UMQ_final(a,e) = -1.32 × 1.0 × 0.5 = **-0.66 (Extremely immoral)**

 ### 2 The Gang - deterrence

+Context: Ender's brutal defeat of Stilson deterred the rest of the gang from attacking him, preventing further violence.

 - ΔOS = +0.05 (Prevented from attacking Ender, avoided potential injury/guilt of participation)
 - VSA = 0.33 (Average per gang member)